Provider FAQs

 • Preferred Method: If you have access to the provider portal, please use it to submit your request.

-• Alternative Method: If you do not have portal access, you may use the Universal Prior Authorization Request Form, available on the Provider Preauthorization page.
+• Alternative Method: If you do not have portal access, you may use the Universal Prior Authorization Request form, available on the preauthorization page.
 Clear navigation buttons will guide you to the appropriate option for these exceptions.

 If you need information about a preauthorization that was submitted by another provider, please reach out directly to the ordering provider for details.
 They will be able to share the relevant information with you.